 Collected the source code and some configuration files to further analyse the application.

-## victim machine: on the sh shell as the root userdocker ps
+## victim machine: on the sh shell as the root user

 <<SNIP